 In our example, the most recent two referrals are still unflagged.
 (Incidentally, the text above the table appears to contain unparsed HTML.)

 As expected, clicking the "flag" link (in the Operations column) a second time, again flags the (now) oldest one.

 Arguably, it would be better if the "flag" link were located on the details page, one for each referral, thereby allowing more fine-grained control as to which referrals could be flagged.
 As it now stands, one can only flag the oldest referral, one at a time.
 Nonetheless, there are a number of scenarios in which this capability could be useful.
 For instance, if you want to establish a practice of reviewing each new referral, you could flag each one as you review it.
 In the future, you would not need to review the entire list, but only those referrals listed on the "Unflagged Referrals" tab.
 The same procedure could be utilized if you wanted to provide compensation to the referrer for each new registrant, and wanted to avoid accidentally giving credit for any referral more than once, or failing to give credit for a referral that might otherwise go unnoticed.

 This module apparently can work with the User Points module.
 Also, the Drupal 7 port of this module, implemented by Matt Robison, integrated it with the Rules module, thereby extending what it can do through actions, conditions, and events.
-We will not cover these topics in this article.
+I will not cover these topics in this article.

 Developers who wish to explore deeper, may be interested to know that most of the referral data is stored in a single table, appropriately named 'referral'.